Is there anything better than a hot bowl of soup on a cool fall day? Especially creamy dairy free tomato carrot soup?

 Creamy Dairy Free Tomato Carrot Soup.

 Creamy, smooth, and delicious, this tomato carrot soup is dairy free and vegan, but you'd never know it!

 - 12-18 tomatoes cored and sliced in half.
 You want to fill a baking sheet with them.

 - 1 sweet onion chopped

 - 1 Tablespoon olive oil

 - 1/4 teaspoon black pepper

 - 1 cup plain almond milk or non-dairy milk of your choice

-Serve with crackers!
+Serve this dairy free tomato carrot soup with fresh bread or crackers.
 (I’ll be posting my recipe for gluten free crackers tomorrow!)